-The MS in MIS is a 33-34 hour program featuring a core of 19 hours (18 for part time), including a business practicum, plus three options to highlight different interest areas: digital business systems, knowledge management systems and information assurance and security.
-These three options afford the student opportunities, respectively, to focus on software design and implementation, information retrieval and analysis or management of network and information system security to protect information systems against unauthorized intrusion.
+The MS in MIS is a 33-34 hour program featuring a core of 25 hours (24 for part time), including a business practicum, plus two options to highlight different interest areas: data science and application development.
+These options afford the student opportunities to focus on descriptive, predictive and prescriptive analytics as well as software design and implementation.

 Admission requirements for the MS in MIS are similar to the admission requirements for the other master's programs in the Spears School of Business.
-Information about the program is available on the Internet at spears.okstate.edu/graduate/msmis/.
+Information about the program is available on the Internet at http://mis-analytics.okstate.edu.